AitchisonLab/DeleteomeTools/README.md

 # Deleteome-Tools

-R code for identifying transcriptional similarities in single-gene yeast deletion strains within the Deleteome compendium.

 The Deleteome compendium, a collection of ~1,500 transcriptomes from single-gene deletion yeast strains, is described in

 [Kemmeren P, et al. Large-scale genetic perturbations reveal regulatory networks and an abundance of gene-specific repressors.
 Cell.
 2014 Apr 24;157(3):740-52.](https://pubmed.ncbi.nlm.nih.gov/24766815/)